 The 112-page guide also includes a series of five detailed short break itineraries and useful information on accommodation, hospitality, events and outdoor activity providers.

 Publication of the Discover Bowland guide is partially funded by continuing support from the members of the Sustainable Tourism Network who advertise within it.
-The guide accompanies the launch of the Discover Bowland website last September – funded by the AONB and Champion Bowland, a local charity which provides small grants for environment and community projects in the AONB.
+The guide accompanies the launch of the Discover Bowland website last September – funded by the National Landscape and Champion Bowland, a local charity which provides small grants for environment and community projects in the National Landscape.

-The AONB and Champion Bowland provided the seed capital to launch the site: www.discoverbowland.uk with future funding to come from rural businesses who have signed up to participate.
+The National Landscape and Champion Bowland provided the seed capital to launch the site: www.discoverbowland.uk with future funding to come from rural businesses who have signed up to participate.

 Both the guide and the destination website launch with a deliberate focus on bringing in bookings for the 2021 season and extending the season into the autumn and winter months.